 Team schedules generally consist of 1-2 practices and a 46ers skills clinic for both goalies and players during the week.
 Weekends consist of games and tournaments.
-Teams other than the girls 8U and 10U levels are full season teams that work around players High School/ Prep School team schedules when possible.
+Teams other than the girls 8U, 10U, and 12U, 14U boys levels are full season teams that work around players High School/ Prep School team schedules when possible.

-The Adirondack 46ers Hockey Club is excited to announce that the 46ers will be partnering again with North Country Goalie Development (NCGD) for the 2021-2022 season to give our goalies specific training and skills development opportunities at clinics to be held at the Malone Civic Center.
+The Adirondack 46ers Hockey Club is excited to announce that the 46ers will be partnering again with North Country Goalie Development (NCGD) for the 2021-2022 season to give our goalies additional opportunities for specific training and skills development at clinics to be held at the Malone Civic Center.